roman/Haskell-capataz/docs/tutorial.md

 ## Example 2 - Running program with supervision

-Now, let's have a supervisor that monitors both a group of threads that execute the `spawnProcessNumber` sub-routine and also another thread that kills process randomly.
+Now, let's have a capataz that monitors both a group of threads that execute the `spawnProcessNumber` sub-routine and also another thread that kills process randomly.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}